cchalm/blundering-savant/STYLE_GUIDE.md

 # Go Style Guide

-This document outlines the coding standards and best practices for the Halfanewgrad Bot project.
+This document outlines the coding standards and best practices for the Blundering Savant Bot project.
 Following these guidelines ensures consistency, readability, and maintainability of the codebase.

 ## Table of Contents